Meet Cathy Myers, The Wisconsin Woman Who Could Replace Paul Ryan

 This isn’t the only race that has pit a man backed by the establishment with a woman who has grassroots support as you say — there was the Illinois race between Rep. Dan Lipinski and Marie Newman.
 Do you think that the Democratic establishment is doing enough to support female candidates like you in general?

 “I don’t know if the establishment is focusing on women or not.
-They haven’t done me any favors.
+They haven’t done me any favours.
 But no matter what the Washington insiders decide to do about this race we’re just going to go out and talk to people and make our case.
-Whatever maneuvers they make really do not affect what we do.”
+Whatever manoeuvres they make really do not affect what we do.”

 Teacher strikes are continuing to happen across the country.
 As a former teacher, what is your view?
 Do you support the strikes as a tactic?